|Wright State Orthopaedic Surgery, Sports Medicine & Rehabilitation|

 - Burning pain in the shoulders, neck, or arm

-A physical examination will help determine which nerve roots are affected (and how seriously).
+A physical examination will help determine which nerve roots are affected.

-Nonsurgical treatment is effective in treating the symptoms of herniated disks in more than 90% of patients.
+Nonsurgical treatment is effective in treating the symptoms of herniated disks in the majority of patients.
 Most neck or back pain will resolve gradually with simple measures.

 - Rest and over-the-counter pain relievers may be all that is needed.